MichaelRFox/fxToolTip.js/README.md

 * **orientation** (string)  - 'right' | 'left' | 'top' | 'bottom' | 'none'
 * **default** -  'right'
 * **returns** - if the orientation argument is passed, the .preferredOrientation() method returns the [fxToolTip object](#The-fxToolTip-object).
 If the .preferredOrientationt() method is called with no arguments, the .preferredOrientation() method returns the current preferredOrientation setting.
-* **description** - The .preferredOrientation() method is designed to work with autopositioning.
+* **description** - The .preferredOrientation() method is designed to work with auto-positioning.
 If there is sufficient space to display the tooltip at the preferred orientation, then regardless of which position is optimum, the tooltip will be displayed at the preferred orientation.
-If there is insufficient room to display the tooltip at the preferred orientation, then autopositioning takes over and displays the tooltip at the optimum position.
+If there is insufficient room to display the tooltip at the preferred orientation, then auto-positioning takes over and displays the tooltip at the optimum position.

 ``` javascript
 let myTooltip = fxToolTip.create('myElement', 'Loreiem Ipsum')